Nikon D7000 vs Sony RX1R II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D7000 and Sony Cyber-shot DSC-RX1R II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the RX1R II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D7000 does not offer wifi capability.
+In contrast, the D7000 does not provide wifi capability.

 The RX1R II is a recent model that features in the current product line-up of Sony.
-In contrast, the D7000 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D7000 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D7000 was succeeded by the Nikon D7100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D7000 and the Sony RX1R II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.